jack-webb/jack-webb.github.io/_posts/2022-11-14-assisted-injection-with-hilt.md

 ### Inversion of Control

 I said at the beginning that we don't really have to think about initialization when using dependency injection, but that's not strictly true.
-What we're really doing is using DI to achieve Inversion of Control (IOC).
-IOC is a big deal because it brings so many benefits: Lower coupling of components, better testability, more flexible reusability, and ease-of-use, to name a few.
+What we're really doing is using DI to achieve _Inversion of Control_.
+This is important because it brings so many benefits: Lower coupling of components, better testability, more flexible reusability, and ease-of-use, to name a few.

-This principle shifts the responsibility of dependency initialization onto the class itself, instead of the developer manually creating the requisite objects and instantiating the class they want to use.
+This design principle shifts the responsibility of dependency initialization onto the class itself, instead of the developer manually creating the requisite objects and instantiating the class they want to use.

 In an ideal world, your class already knows what dependencies it needs, and those classes already know what dependencies they need.
-The chain continues until you reach the bottom, where classes either don't have dependencies or constructor arguments, or those can be provided through other means (Network libraries like Retrofit and OkHttp are classic examples).
+The chain continues until you reach the bottom, where classes either don't have dependencies or constructor arguments, or those can be provided through other means (Network libraries like Retrofit and OkHttp, for example).
 When you start using Assisted Injection, you start creating these dependencies directly in code, breaking that nice chain of pre-defined dependencies in your dependency graph.
+Instead of reaching the bottom, you now have a boundary between injectable classes and ones you have to instantiate yourself.

 Make sure you're using Assisted Injection only in instances where you can't pre-define your dependencies.
 In good architecture, this will be in isolation, in a way that won't cascade to other classes in your codebase.
 If you're not careful, your code will end up tightly coupled to its dependencies, making it difficult to test and maintain.

 ### Separation of Concerns

-Imagine we're creating a sword for our adventurer.
+Imagine we're creating a sword for our adventure.
 Our code might look like this to start.
 Let's assume our blacksmith is already provided by Dagger, for the sake of brevity.

 ```kotlin
 class Sword @AssistedInject constructor(